MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-costs.md

 ---
-title: "Costing and sizing workloads migrated to Azure"
+title: Best practices to cost and size workloads migrated to Azure
 description: Use the Cloud Adoption Framework for Azure to learn best practices for costing and sizing workloads migrated to Azure.
 author: BrianBlanchard
 ms.author: brblanch
-ms.date: 12/08/2018
+ms.date: 07/01/2020
 ms.topic: conceptual
 ms.service: cloud-adoption-framework
 ms.subservice: migrate